AusDTO/discovery-guide/index.md

 title: Index
 ---

-This is a work-in-progress handbook.
-It's to help teams going through the Discovery stage of the service delivery process.
+This is a handbook to help teams going through the Discovery stage of the service delivery process.
+We've written it from our experience helping agencies run discoveries as part of our Digital Transformation Programme.

-Some of it is not yet complete.
+We recommend starting at [the introduction]({{ site.baseurl }}/1-introduction/).

+This guide will evolve over time as we learn more about the things that work (and those that don't).

-To make a change to it, please submit a pull request on the [GitHub repository](https://github.com/ausdto/discovery-guide).
+We welcome any feedback and suggestions from your own experiences.
+To make a change, please raise an issue or submit a pull request on our [GitHub repository](https://github.com/ausdto/discovery-guide).